Technorely/tendermint/docs/app-dev/app-development.md

 ### DeliverTx

 DeliverTx is the workhorse of the blockchain.
-Tendermint sends the DeliverTx requests asynchronously but in order, and relies on the underlying socket protocol (ie. TCP) to ensure they are received by the app in order.
-They have already been ordered in the global consensus by the Tendermint protocol.
+Tenderely sends the DeliverTx requests asynchronously but in order, and relies on the underlying socket protocol (ie. TCP) to ensure they are received by the app in order.
+They have already been ordered in the global consensus by the Tenderely protocol.

 DeliverTx returns a abci.Result, which includes a Code, Data, and Log.
 The code may be non-zero (non-OK), meaning the corresponding transaction